 Sending looked after children to Scotland (due to lack of provision in England)

 In December 2016, Children's Minister Edward Timpson MP tabled amendments to allow looked after children from England and Wales to be detained for welfare reasons in secure accommodation in Scotland.
 We led opposition to these changes, which very regrettably were passed in the Bill's latter stages.
-Once the Bill receives Royal Assent, we will monitor the use of these new Children Act 1989 powers.

 Read our parliamentary briefings and submissions on changes to secure accommodation law: